wildfly/quickstart/helloworld-singleton/README.md

-jboss-as-helloworld-ssb Example
+jboss-as-helloworld-singleton Example
 ===============================

 What is it?
 -----------

-This quickstart demonstrates the use of *EJB 3.1 Singleton Session Bean* in JBoss AS 7.1.0.
+This quickstart demonstrates the use of an *EJB 3.1 Singleton Bean* in JBoss AS 7.1.0.

 System requirements
 -------------------